gingerbreadboy/demo/README.md

 push files to a specific branch and set the branch as default push location.

 - `git remote add origin [remote-repo-link]`
 centralises local to remote repository.

+- `git remote -v`
+shows remote repositories that is connected to the local repository.

 - `git branch`
 identify branches and current branch.